cda-tum/mqt-core/extern/dd_package/README.md

 ### System Requirements

-Building (and running) is continuously tested under Linux (Ubuntu 20.04) using gcc-9.3, gcc-10 and clang-11, MacOS (Catalina 10.15) using AppleClang and gcc-10, and Windows using MSVC 15.9.
+Building (and running) is continuously tested under Linux, MacOS, and Windows using the [latest available system versions for GitHub Actions](https://github.com/actions/virtual-environments).
 However, the implementation should be compatible with any current C++ compiler supporting C++14 and a minimum CMake version of 3.10.

 It is recommended (although not required) to have [GraphViz](https://www.graphviz.org) installed for visualization purposes.